 Also read: Travel to these hill stations with beautiful Churches

-Among the churches, St. Peter’s Church and Narnia Church were repurposed by the Indian Army as weaving and knitting centres providing employment to war widows and army widows.
+Among the churches, St. Peter’s Church and Narnia Church were repurposed by the Indian Army as weaving and knitting centers employing war widows and army widows.
 St. Bonaventure Catholic Church was however still used for worship.
 We went inside this church and went all the way up to the bell tower, where the bell tolled for Sunday service and on special occasions.
 The church was beautiful inside and all the dark-red pine wood furniture was reflective of the grandeur of that era.
 The beautifully carved pews had curious little holes.
 These holes were made for soldiers to stow their guns while praying.
-Gun-slots in a place of prayer and peace – what an oxymoron we thought!
+Gun slots in a place of prayer and peace – what an oxymoron we thought!
 We ended our trail with coffee at the gorgeous Ranikhet Club.
 Built for British officers, the vintage look and feel of the club still oozed the colonial charm.
 Along with our hosts Tanuja and Anindya, we had coffee here.
 It was a wet afternoon and rain tried to play a spoilsport.
 But we love rain in the hills so no complaint!

 Kasar Devi trail

 Kasar Devi is a village in Almora that is eponymous to the Kasar Devi temple perched atop the mountain.
-Legend has it that Devi Durga had slain the demon brothers Shumbha and Nishumbha at this spot and the impression of a lion on a rock-face marks the presence of the Goddess.
-Some years ago, a shrine was built around this rock face and a marble statue was placed about 15 years ago.
+Legend has it that Devi Durga had slain the demon brothers Shumbha and Nishumbha at this spot and the impression of a lion on a rock face marks the presence of the Goddess.
+Some years ago, a shrine was built around this rock face, and a marble statue was placed about 15 years ago.

 Also read: Temples of Almora in Uttarakhand

 Swami Vivekananda had visited and spent some days in Almora in the year 1890.
-He trekked up to Kasar Devi summit and had meditated here.
+He trekked up to Kasar Devi summit and meditated here.
 However, proper roads connect this temple now and one has to walk up the last bit, a flight of 50 steps or so unless you want to trek the whole distance for sheer adventure and wanderlust.

 We had no plans and it was sheer luck and courtesy of our host Tanuja of Nayalap that she drove us here.
 But Kasar Devi has some strong pull.
 We are told that as per NASA, it is one of the strongest magnetic fields on earth.
-Cool looking cafes dot this zone now and maybe we shall come back again to Kasar Devi for a standalone trip.
+Cool-looking cafes dot this zone now and maybe we shall come back again to Kasar Devi for a standalone trip.

 Incidentally, Tanuja took us a little further, on an edgy path, to show us some rock inscriptions in Brahmi script.
 That was a super-duper bonus on this tour!